Vacations are hardly ever cheap. That said, a week at Fantasia Fair can be surprisingly inexpensive.

 Visit our accommodations page for more about lodging.

 You won’t spend much for food during your week at the Fair.
-Your inn will most likely lay out a free breakfast, and registration at the Fair will provide you with two brunches, six lunches, two banquets, a dinner, a late night post-Follies buffet, hors d’oeuvres at a number of receptions, and late-night snacks should you choose to visit our late night meeting place at 306A Commercial Street.
+Your inn will most likely lay out a free breakfast, and registration at the Fair will provide you with hors d’oeuvres on opening night, a welcome brunch, five lunches and two banquets, YUM!

-You will need to feed yourself on Wednesday and Thursday nights.
-Provincetown has fabulous restaurants, and you’ll have a marvelous experience if you dine in one but there are inexpensive places to eat.
+You’ll also have opportunities to feed yourself in a any number of Provincetown’s fabulous restaurants.
+You’ll have a marvelous experience if you dine in one but there are inexpensive places to eat.
 Two of our favorite eateries are George’s Pizza (and Grinders) at 275 Commercial Street and Spiritus Pizza at 190 Commercial Street.
 For the budget-minded, there’s a Stop & Shop grocery store at 56 Shank Painter Road (you might want to take your car), and the fabulous Farland Provisions at 150 Bradford Street.
 You can buy snacks and sodas and pre-prepared meals at both places.
 Some inns (ask!) offer limited kitchen privileges; if so, you can refrigerate foods or warm them in the microwave oven.

 Will you need to budget to come to Fantasia Fair?
 Yes, unless you are well-to-do–but the Fair rolls around every year, so start saving now!

 If you are living on a fixed or limited income, or just don’t make much money, Fantasia Fair, even for a half week, might just be impossible for you.
 We know this, and for this reason we raise money all year long so we can provide as many scholarships as possible.

 We accept scholarship applications all year long, but we prefer them during June and July, as the selection of awardees takes place in August.
-We announce recipients on August 1.
+Deadline to apply is July 15.
 If you miss that date, there’s always next year.
 Jump over to our scholarship page and take a look and make your plans for Fantasia Fair!